 Best known for the Rocky Mountains that rise abruptly from the Great Plains roughly in the middle of the state, Colorado is a place of great contrasts and immense natural beauty.
 A haven for skiers, hikers, and photographers, Colorado was named after the Colorado River, which starts in the northern part of the state and travels southwest to the Gulf of California, through the Grand Canyon and past Hoover Dam.
 Its nickname is the “Centennial State” because it joined the union as the 38th state in 1876.
 It has a diverse economy, and its capital, Denver, is one of the most important cities in the central United States.

-Colorado is not a huge state in terms of population but does rank 21st in the US in that regard.
+Colorado is not a huge state in terms of population but does rank 21st in the US.
 Given this, it has surprisingly few business schools.
 The National Center for Educational Statistics (NCES) statistics shows only 21 public and non-profit schools that grant undergraduate and graduate business degrees in the state.
-Accreditation reduces these numbers further: there are just 8 accredited undergraduate schools and 9 at the graduate level.
+Accreditation reduces these numbers further: there are just eight accredited undergraduate schools and nine at the graduate level.
 Even though it means fewer choices, we always strongly recommend choosing an accredited college wherever you go to school.
 This will ensure that the business degree you select has clear objectives and has proven that it produces quality outcomes while adhering to national and international standards.
 Accredited schools also typically offer a richer educational experience via interaction with actual businesses.

-This article contains the essential data you need to help you choose the Colorado business school that best suits your unique needs, based on a variety of key factors, including tuition, financial aid, entrance exam scores, acceptance rates, and more.
+This article contains the essential data you need to help you choose the Colorado business school that best suits your unique needs, based on various key factors, including tuition, financial aid, entrance exam scores, acceptance rates, and more.
 The three sections that follow describe undergraduate programs, graduate schools, and the job prospects for business school graduates in Colorado.

 Undergraduate Business Schools in Colorado

-The cost of undergraduate business programs in Colorado is among the lowest in the nation, so it is a good place to consider for those who love mountains and are on a budget, too!
-The overall average tuition for our 8 schools is just $13,800, which is already quite low.
-And this number is raised by the relatively high cost of the only expensive school in the state: the University of Denver, which has tuition of over $46,000.
-The other 7 schools average just $9,100, making them very affordable indeed.
-The least expensive school is Metropolitan State University of Denver, which costs just under $7,000.
+The cost of undergraduate business programs in Colorado is among the lowest in the nation, so it is an excellent place to consider for those who love mountains and are on a budget, too!
+The overall average tuition for our eight schools is just $13,800, which is already relatively low.
+And this number is raised by the relatively high cost of the only expensive school in the state: the University of Denver, which has a tuition of over $46,000.
+The other seven schools average just $9,100, making them very affordable indeed.
+The least expensive school is the Metropolitan State University of Denver, which costs just under $7,000.
 Average financial aid, excluding the University of Denver, is $7,900, almost the same as the average tuition.

 We were able to obtain acceptance rate data for all our schools, and they are very student-friendly.
 The overall average is 80%, one of the highest in the country; the University of Denver has the lowest figure at 53%, and there are four schools at or above 90%.

-The table below shows you all the important data you need about undergraduate business schools in Colorado, including annual in-state tuition costs, average aid per student, acceptance rates, SAT and ACT score ranges of accepted students, and graduation rates.
+The table below shows you all the essential data you need about Colorado’s undergraduate business schools, including annual in-state tuition costs, average aid per student, acceptance rates, SAT and ACT score ranges of accepted students, and graduation rates.
 Click any column header to sort the table based on its contents.